© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Unknown wreck, 600m ENE of Bamburgh Castle is a scheduled monument protected by Historic England under reference 1418570.
 View the official record →

-Unknown wreck, 600m ENE of Bamburgh Castle is a submerged or partially submerged vessel remains of unknown date and origin located offshore from the Northumbrian coast.
+Unknown wreck, situated 600 metres east-north-east of Bamburgh Castle in Northumberland, is a submerged or partially submerged vessel of uncertain date and origin.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1418570.

 Unknown wreck, 600m ENE of Bamburgh Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1418570.